 Naheed Sarabi is a nonresident senior fellow in the Center for Sustainable Development, housed within the Global Economy and Development program at the Brookings Institution.
-She is a development practitioner with over 10 years of experience in development policy and planning.
+She is also a director and co-founder of the Institute for Development and Economic Affairs (IDEA), a U.S.-based think tank for the Afghan diaspora.
+Previously, she was a visiting fellow at the Center for Sustainable Development.
+Sarabi is a development practitioner with over 12 years of experience in development policy and planning.

 She served as the deputy minister for policy at the Ministry of Finance, Afghanistan from 2017 to 2020, the highest-ranking professional woman at the Ministry in the pre-Taliban administration.
-She has also worked as senior coordination and partnership advisor for Afghanistan’s Independent Directorate of Local Governance , the agency responsible for subnational governance, giving her hands-on experience with governance issues at all levels of public administration.
+She has also worked as senior coordination and partnership adviser for Afghanistan’s Independent Directorate of Local Governance, the agency responsible for subnational governance, giving her hands-on experience with governance issues at all levels of public administration.

 Sarabi played a key role in managing high-level, donor-government policy and pledging conferences for Afghanistan.
 She was a member of the core organizing team for the 2012 Tokyo Ministerial Conference and for the 2016 Brussels Conference, and she led the preparation and coordination of the Geneva Conference for Afghanistan in 2018.
 These assignments included developing, negotiating, and managing performance reporting frameworks for donor conditionalities; integrating budget and fiscal policy with national development program proposals; and reporting on the performance of the individual national programs supported under the overall strategy.

 Her experience is not limited to the government.
+She is an advisory board member of Rawadari, an Afghan human rights organization.
 She served as a board member of Open Society Afghanistan before the Taliban’s takeover of Kabul.
 After leaving the government, Sarabi served as assistant resident representative for the United Nations Development Program in Kabul.
-She is also a commissioner at the International Commission for Inclusive Peace (ICIP) and at the Principles for Peace initiative.

 - Consultant, Institute for State Effectiveness